zinja-coder/zin-mcp-client/README.md

 - If you can not resolve the error on you own, use the logs and debug mode's output and provide them to us by opening an issue at https://github.com/zinja-coder/zin-mcp-client/issues

+Current State Of Local LLM and MCPs:

+Currently, proprietary API-based models like Anthropic’s Claude tend to be more proficient proficient at tool calling.

+However, the open-source world is advancing rapidly!
+Models specifically fine-tuned on function calling datasets are becoming increasingly available through Ollama.
+Researching models tagged with `function calling` or `tool use` on platforms like Hugging Face or [checking discussions on communities like r/LocalLLaMA is key to finding capable local options.](https://www.reddit.com/r/LocalLLaMA/search/?q=Best+open+source+LLM+for+function+calling+mcp&cId=c72f65d2-d327-41b0-8e6d-73e889385cda&iId=795a5a92-245d-42d2-ae60-47dfff7dbef0)

 ---

 ## 🛣️ Future Roadmap